xavysp/DexiNed/README.md

 ```python main.py --choose_test_data=-1 ```
 Make sure that in main.py the test setting be as:
 ```parser.add_argument('--is_testing', default=True, help='Script in testing mode.')```
-DexiNed downsample the input image till 16 scales, please make sure that, in dataset_info fucn (datasets.py), the image width and height be multiple of 16, like 512, 960, and etc. **In the Checkpoint from Drive you will the find the last trained checkpoint, which has been trained in the last version of BIPED dataset that will be updated soon in Kaggle **
+DexiNed downsample the input image till 16 scales, please make sure that, in dataset_info fucn (datasets.py), the image width and height be multiple of 16, like 512, 960, and etc. **In the Checkpoint from Drive you will find the last trained checkpoint, which has been trained in the last version of BIPED dataset that will be updated soon in Kaggle **

 ## Train